Palindromic number: Scheherazade numbers

 This sequence fails at (1001)^{13} because there is a carry digit taken into the group to the left in some groups.
 Fuller suggests writing these spillovers on a separate line.
 If this is done, using more spillover lines as necessary, the symmetry is preserved indefinitely to any power.
 Many other Scheherazade numbers show similar symmetries when expressed in this way.

 Sums of palindromes

 In 2018, a paper was published demonstrating that every positive integer can be written as the sum of three palindromic numbers in every number system with base 5 or greater.

+Supplementing this paper was another paper demonstrating that every positive integer can be written as the sum of three palindromic numbers in base 3 and in base 4, and four palindromic numbers in base 2.